Lower School Curriculum By Grade

 — Rudolf Steiner

-BIBLICAL STORIES: The literary theme of the Third Grade is the Old Testament.
+HEBREW LEGENDS: The literary theme of the Third Grade is the Old Testament.
 These stories are an introduction to the history of the Hebrew people and also a picture of the human beings awakening.

 HOUSE-BUILDING: The children learn that the human body is our very first home.
 They experience how human beings construct houses out of materials they find in the area in which they live.
 The class studies houses from around the world.